Hawaiian Words and Phrases

 Pidgin to da max book

 Pidgin English is Hawaii’s local dialect.
+It’s the Hawaiian lingo of the local Hawaiian culture, not the native Hawaiian culture.
 If you want to know what the locals are saying, read our favorite book on common pidgin term.
 It’s a really fun read!

 Click here to buy it on Amazon.